 Wallets (1 point) are audiences where you can identify targeted offers that your visitors would likely be interested in.
 For example, a site with free PHP scripts should be able to successfully promote offers for hosting, SEO support, etc. To rank for these keywords, you will need to significantly step up the intensity and focus of your SEO efforts.

-Whales (2 points) are wallets with high value problems (fix my DUI, cure my illness) or who are close to spending money on a big purchase.
+Whales (2 points) are wallets with high value problems (fix my DUI, cure my illness, find a job or part time gig) or who are close to spending money on a big purchase.
 This can be assessed by looking at their search terms.
 It can be challenging to achieve a high SERP rank in these keywords.
 However, you aren’t necessarily making enough per visit to support lots of PPC ads.

 Motivated Buyers (3 points) won the trifecta.
 They are visiting the website because they are close buying a specific high value product or service.
 This data also shows the contrast in revenue between advertising models and higher level e-commerce options.
 Value per visitor can varies widely within this population based on the audience, offer, and product economics.
 The economics here frequently supports PPC advertising; you may also want to consider developing your own affiliate program to boost your traffic.